ArindamDongre/Customer-Management-API/README.md

 3. **Set up MongoDB:**

-    *Get your MongoDB connection string from MongoDB Atlas.
+    -Get your MongoDB connection string from MongoDB Atlas.
-    *Update the connection string in server.js.
+    -Update the connection string in server.js.

 Run the server: